Books for 4th Graders

 Out of My Mind by Sharon Draper

-A brilliant, impatient fifth-grader with cerebral palsy, considered by many to be mentally retarded, discovers a technological device that will allow her to speak for the first time.
+A brilliant, impatient fifth-grader with cerebral palsy, considered by many to have an intellectual disability, discovers a technological device that allows her to speak for the first time.

 Took by Mary Downing Hahn

 A witch called Old Auntie is lurking near Dan's family's new home.
-He doesn't believe in her at first, but is forced to accept that she is real and take action when his little sister, Erica, is 'took' to become Auntie's slave for the next fifty years.
+He doesn't believe in her at first, but is forced to accept that she is real and takes action when his little sister, Erica, is 'took' to become Auntie's slave for the next 50 years.

 Full of Beans by Jennifer Holm